Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A near-perfect entry point to proper foam washing.
 Unless you already own a high-end cannon, this is the one to buy.

 If you have a pressure washer and you're still washing straight with a mitt, the S3 will change your routine overnight.
-It's the rare budget pick that doesn't feel like a compromise, and it's earned a permanent spot on our shelf.
+It's the rare budget pick that doesn't feel like a compromise, and it's the one owners keep recommending.
 For the full field, see how the S3 stacks up against seven rival foam cannons in our buying guide.

 Setup Tips & Who Should Skip It